 Plans & Pricing

 One of the biggest downsides of ExpressVPN software is its high price.
 However, we are talking about a premium product so the price tag is generally justified.
 The monthly subscription costs $12.95, but longer plans definitely allow you to save some money.
-With that in mind, the 6-month subscription costs $9.99 per month (billed $59.95 every 6 months) and the yearly option is priced at $6.67 per month and comes with 3 free months ($99.95 every 15 months).
+With that in mind, the 6-month subscription costs $9.99 per month (billed $59.95 every 6 months) and the yearly option is priced at $6.67 per month ($80.04 every 12 months).

 ExpressVPN does not offer free trials, but it provides a generous 30-day money-back guarantee, which is more than enough to test the software and see if it works for you.
 The accepted payment methods include credit cards (MasterCard, Visa, Discover, American Express, Visa Electron, JCB, and Diners Club International), PayPal, Bitcoin, and other methods (UnionPay, Alipay, Klarna, iDEAL, Giropay, WebMoney, Interac Online, Yandex Money, OneCard, Mint, Maestro, Carte Bleue, FanaPay, and more).

 If the comprehensive FAQ section and numerous setup and troubleshooting guides fail to address your current issue or provide you with answers to your questions, you can contact ExpressVPN’s customer support by sending an email at email@example.com, filing a support ticket on the official website or talking to one of the support representatives using the live chat feature.

 ExpressVPN was the first VPN company to implement 24/7 customer support.
 During our talks with the staff, we received all the answers we were looking for and we were able to talk to a human in a matter of seconds.
 Apart from being responsive and friendly, the support representatives are also very knowledgeable and professional.

 ExpressVPN Pros & Cons